hltdi/EES-Res/README.md

-# EES-Data
+# EES-Res
- Corpora and other data for Ethio-Eritrean Semitic languages
+Resources for Semitic languages of Ethiopia and Eritrea.